zaiisao/Documentation/en/Agora Platform/technical_specification_faq.md

 ### Does the current Android demo have an Eclipse edition?

-No. The demo only supports Android Studio.
+No. Due to the Eclipse development environment is outmoded, the current demo does not support Eclipse, but only Android Studio.

 ## Codec